JaywantDode1004/Swasthya_kendra_application/README.md

 The location of nearby hospitals will be a huge help for patients in dire need of medical attention.

-7️⃣ **Trip**

-using this feature,users registered on CareBuddy application can plan a trip and together can enjoy a trip.

 8️⃣  **Newsletter**: